ChaseDudas/EELE/README.md

-# EELS - Excel External Link Suspention
+# EELS - Excel External Link Editor

 EELS recurses through a folder given by the user.
 It checks for external links that are deemed bad by the if else statements.
 It also toggles on/off Read Only to make changes.